top of page

 A One Size Fits All Solution for Menopause is an Impossible Fiction...

-Over the years since my life was turned upside down by early menopause, I’ve learned so much about this tricky transition that awaits every woman.
+Over the years since my life was turned upside down by early menopause, I’ve learnt so much about this tricky transition that awaits every woman.

-I’ve not only undertaken my own menopause research, but commissioned it too, and it’s led to many epiphanies about how to manage my own journey, and how best to help other women to navigate theirs too.
+I’ve not only undertaken my own menopause research but also commissioned it too, and it’s led to many epiphanies about how to manage my own journey and how best to help other women to navigate theirs too.

 Where You Are in the World Can Impact How You Experience Menopause...

-Whilst every woman’s experience of menopause is unique, there are some interesting commonalities around symptoms depending where you live in the world.
-For instance, in Asia women experience more shoulder, neck and headaches, whereas in the west we tend to have more hot flushes and sleepless nights, versus women who live in Africa who tend to have heavier bleeds, hot flushes and night sweats.
+While every woman’s experience of menopause is unique, there are some interesting commonalities around symptoms depending on where you live in the world.
+For instance, in Asia women experience more shoulder, neck, and headaches, whereas in the West we tend to have more hot flushes and sleepless nights, versus women who live in Africa who tend to have heavier bleeds, hot flushes, and night sweats.

 We know that being nutrient deficient exacerbates hormonal imbalances.
 Because hormones are compounds that affect every cell and system in the body, these imbalances can be debilitating.